m-khozyashev/m-khozyashev/README.md

 </div>

 #### Objective:
-The company's application had heavy Objective-C legacy, was hard to maintain and develop.
+The company's application had heavy Objective-C legacy, and was hard to maintain and develop.
 It was necessary to migrate the code base to Swift to make it more friendly for new developers.
-Also the code base needed refactoring to improve the feature development speed and reduce bugs amount.
+Also, the code base needed refactoring to improve the feature development speed and reduce the bugs amount.

 #### My Role:
 My responsibilities included code base refactoring and migration, developing new features, and reducing bugs.